MaxOfLondon/ip-ports-for-ceh-game/README.md

 # ip-ports-for-ceh-game
 ## Simple python drag-and-drop game to help remember services and their ports.
 ## Description
 The game contains most common ports and services that are expected during CEHv11 exam.
-By playing it one can solidify their association.
+By playing it one can solidify their association knowledge.

 ## Getting Started